 Before someone becomes suicidal they often experience a similar pattern of symptoms – warning signs that form their so-called ‘relapse signature’.

 If you or others can learn to recognise these signs, you can tell your doctor so that action can be taken before things get any worse.
 Think about what your warning signs are – make a list and discuss them with your health worker, family or friends.

 Reflect on small achievements

 While it may be tempting to feel that you have taken a turn for the worse, take time to look at how far you have come.
-For example, you may have felt like taking an overdose again, but instead gave the pill-bottle to your sister to keep safe, and called your case manager to talk about how you were feeling.
+For example, you may have felt like taking an overdose again, but instead asked someone to keep the medication safe, and called someone to talk about how you were feeling.

 Don’t blame yourself

 Feeling guilty about a suicide attempt is common and understandable because of the distress caused to family and friends.
 However, dwelling on feelings of blame and guilt doesn’t help anyone.
 It’s in everyone’s interest to dismiss these feelings, and focus on the present and the future.

 For some people, certain stressful situations and how they feel about and respond to them can bring on suicidal feelings.
 Think about whether this is true for you, and what you can do to avoid these situations, or to deal with them in a more positive way that does not make you feel stressed.
 For example, getting in touch with your work's HR department to discuss flexible work arrangements.

 Coming through a suicide attempt gives you a vivid lesson in what needs to happen if you become suicidal again.
 Use this lesson to draw up a crisis plan of what you and others need to do in this situation, in order for you to be safe and get help.